The 4 Best Conversion Rate Optimization chapter of 2024

 You should also limit your visitor’s options.
 If you’re promoting dog leashes, only use between 5-10 products.

 Any more and your visitor is likely to spend too much time deciding and end up not purchasing anything.
-If we face too many options, we’ll likely end up choosing none.
+If we face too many options, it’s likely that we’ll end up choosing none.

 Call to Action (CTA)